wrickord/wrickord/README.md

 ## 📂 Featured Projects

-- **[awesome-papers](https://github.com/wrickord/awesome-papers)** – Library of my favorite papers at the intersection of AI, biology, and computer science
+- **[awesome-papers](https://github.com/wrickord/awesome-papers)** – Library of my favorite papers and resources at the intersection of AI, biology, and computer science
 - **[More Coming Soon!]()** – !!

 ---